numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 #### Approximator
 This is a data structure that contains the user defined parameters for an approximator.
 An example of this structure for the RangeFinder decomposition is included below.
+In the case of the randomized range finder the only real user controlled parameter is the sketch size, which is controlled by the `Compressor`.
+It should be noted that constructors for these structures should be based around keyword inputs with preset defaults.
 ```
 mutable struct RangeFinder <: Approximator
     S::Compressor